Payal120324/legalese-in-python/README.md

-Run the file
+1)Run the file.
-select the respective language of your document upload the document select the appropriate function like key words , summary etc.
+2)select the respective language of your document 3)upload the document
+4)select the appropriate function like key words , summary etc.